juek/HideAdminUI/README.md

 # Hide Admin UI plugin for Typesetter CMS #

+## Obsolete as of Typesetter 5.2 ##

+The functionality of this plugin was [implemented](https://github.com/Typesetter/Typesetter/commit/a3b483e5426b5fc4878723f57ff670f295c2bfca) in Typesetter 5.1.1-b1 and is from now on part of the core system of Typesetter 5.2+.
+For this reason, it is no longer being developed.
+Users of Typesetter 5.0 and 5.1 (including Beta 5.1.1-b1 until March 04, 2020) can continue to install and use it.
+When upgrading to Typesetter 5.2, it **must be uninstalled**.

 ## About ##

 When logged-in and editing pages, this plugin lets you hide/unhide all admin user interface elements by clicking the new top-left icon in the Admin Top Bar or pressing *[Ctrl]+[H]*.